-Can I get into University of Pittsburgh-Johnstown?
-The school has a 76% acceptance rate.
-Last year, 2,974 out of 3,914 applicants were admitted making University of Pittsburgh Johnstown an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 45 percent.
+How hard is it to get into University of Pittsburgh-Johnstown and can I get accepted?
+The school has a 65% acceptance rate ranking it #37 in Pennsylvania for lowest rate of acceptance.
+Last year, 2,055 out of 3,156 applicants were admitted making University of Pittsburgh-Johnstown a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has average requirements for admission test scores, generally admitting students who score in the top 50 percent.
 University of Pittsburgh Johnstown typically accepts and attracts "B+" average high school students.
-Only 26% of those admitted chose to enroll in the school.
+Only 32% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|